About the Department of English

 The Bachelor of Arts major in Professional Writing and Rhetoric (PWR) reflects a national trend in higher education, as well as a long tradition within the discipline of rhetoric, to more clearly connect the liberal arts to worlds beyond the walls of academia.
-Though distinctly not a pre-professional program, PWR prepares students to be successful communicators in their daily lives and, primarily, workplace and or civic contexts.
+Though distinctly not a pre-professional program, PWR prepares students to be successful communicators in their daily lives, especially in the workplace and within civic contexts.
 Majors connect course content to hands-on practice in internships, undergraduate research, and a capstone project, and they showcase their developing professional identity in an ePortfolio.

-Internships are a integral part of the PWR Major.
-PWR students have interned in a wide variety of organizational settings across the country and abroad, such as Computer and High-Tech Firms, Advertising Agencies, Non-Profit Organizations, Publishing Companies, Law Firms, Political Offices etc.
+Internships are an integral part of the PWR Major.
+PWR students have interned in a wide variety of organizational settings across the country and abroad, including computer and high-tech firms, advertising agencies, non-profit organizations, publishing companies, law firms, political offices.

 PWR Alumni pursue careers as writers, editors, and information designers in the non-profit and government sectors, publishing, science writing, law, marketing, and many other industries.